userjack6880/Open-DMARC-Analyzer/docs/SUPPORT.md

 - Pre-stable versions recieve one version cycle of full spport and one cycle of critical support before being considered end of life.
 Due to the lack of release cycle for these versions, support time can wildly vary.
 - The final release candidate will have critical support until the end of a year that the stable version is released.
 - All versions of a stable version are considered supported, though it is encouraged to keep updated to the latest stable release.
 - Stable versions reach end of life at the end of a year that a new stable version is released.
-The exception is LTS versions - those will recieve 3 years of support.
+The exception is LTS versions - those will recieve 3 years of support after a new stable version is released.

 # Support Levels